JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

 You can now launch the game from your Steam library and use the overlay!

 # Source Code
-The source code is provided in **Star-Wars-Galaxies-Steam-Integration/SWGSI/source-code/Star Wars Galaxies Steam Integration.cs**.
+The source code is provided in:

+**Star-Wars-Galaxies-Steam-Integration/SWGSI/source-code/Star Wars Galaxies Steam Integration.cs**

 I am in university and my language focus is Java, with Python/SQL/Front-End/Angular/Spring knowledge.
-Given that this is my first C# program, I do believe it could have been more efficient and have more logging.
-Aside from that, it does its job.
+Given that this is my first C# program, I do believe it could have been more efficient and have more logging/info to the terminal when it is running.

+Aside from that, it does its job pretty well.

 Thank you!